Geoffery10/Tangent/README.md

 # Tangent

-Tangent is an Android Chose Your Own Adventure Story Game.
+Tangent is an Android Choose Your Own Adventure Story Game.
 This game is being developed by The Core Depository team.